Dr. Matthew O. Ricketts: Healing, Leadership, and a Legacy of Firsts in Nebraska

 Legacy Maker | Omaha, Nebraska

-Dr. Matthew Oliver Ricketts represents the kind of leadership that quietly but permanently reshapes history.
-Born in 1858 to parents who had been enslaved near New Castle, Kentucky, Ricketts’ life journey speaks to perseverance in the face of systems designed to exclude.
-His legacy is not only one of “firsts,” but of intentional service to the community.
+Born in 1858 in Henry County, Kentucky, to parents who had been enslaved, Ricketts’ life was shaped by perseverance in the face of systems designed to exclude.
+His legacy is not only one of historic firsts, but of intentional service to the community.

-After earning a degree from Lincoln Institute in Jefferson City, Missouri, Ricketts moved to Omaha in 1880, a city still defining itself.
+After earning an education at Lincoln Institute in Jefferson City, Missouri, Ricketts moved to Omaha in 1880, a growing city still defining itself.
 With limited resources but boundless determination, he was admitted to Omaha Medical College.
-To pay his tuition, he worked as a janitor, cleaning the very halls where he would earn his education.
-He later became the first Black graduate of what is now the University of Nebraska College of Medicine and the first Black physician in Nebraska.
+To pay his tuition, he worked as a janitor, cleaning the very halls where he would ultimately earn his medical degree in 1884.

 Know a Black community leader whose story should be told?
 Nominate them by emailing office@lozafina.com.